PJ64/cognito_auth_jwt/README.md

 ## Example
-This example deploys a microservice with an API Gateway that uses an Amazon Cognito user pool as an authoriser.
+This example deploys a microservice with an API Gateway which uses an Amazon Cognito user pool as an authoriser.

 ![architecture](./images/architecture_1.png "Architecture")